RigoBlock/rigoblock-website/faq.md

 05. <span>What features, uses or attributes do GRG Tokens have?</span>
     >
-    New tokens are generated according to the Proof-of-Performance algorithm and distributed to managers of the funds as a rewards mechanism.
+    New tokens are generated according to the Proof-of-Performance algorithm and distributed to managers of the token pools as a rewards mechanism.
 Wizards looking to collect GRG tokens as the Proof-of-Performance rewards must hold a minimum amoung to GRGs set by the token holders.
 Users must hold a minimum amount of GRGs in order to access premium features like performances, analytics.
 Any platform built on top of the RigoBlock protocol can use GRGs to reward their users.

 06. <span>How does the GRG Token distribution work?</span>
     >